Money and The American Dream

 - Develop an "attitude of gratitude" about the material and non-material blessings you already have in your life.
 Contentment is an antidote for greed.
 Make a list of all the blessings in your life, and add to it daily.
 Thank God for his rich provision for you and ask him to give you wisdom to distinguish between "needs" and "wants."

 Let us heed the counsel of Timothy's words (they precede his warning about dangers of loving money): "But godliness with contentment is great gain.
 For we brought nothing into the world, and we can take nothing out of it.
-But if we have food and clothing, we will be content with that" (1 Tim 6:6-8).
+But if we have food and clothing, we will be content with that" (1 Timothy 6:6-8).

 - Practice biblical stewardship of your money.
 We cannot overstate the importance of managing your money well according to God's principles.
 Your money-all of it-belongs to God.
 He entrusts it to you to manage.
 Most of us will have more than a million dollars pass through our hands during our lifetimes and yet a high percentage of us will never learn how to manage that money.
 Your ability to discern and live your calling will be directly impacted by your ability to handle money.